ajylee/gpaw-rtxs/doc/documentation/transport/negftransport.rst

 ``pl_cells`` is a list of leads' cells, also has the same length with the leads number. [[10., 10., 30], [10., 10., 30.]] for example.
+For two-probe system, the lead cell should have the same size with that of scattering region in x, y directions.

 .. _manual_pl_kpts: